Guilherme23645/Guilherme23645/README.md

 Hi there.

 My name is Guilherme\
-I've been interested in programming since my teenage years\
+I've always been interested in programming and technology\
-Currently pursuing a degree on System Analysis and Development\
+Currently pursuing a degree in System Analysis and Development\
 Still getting used to GitHub